rejeesh-sathyavrathan/minimal/index.md

 Professional Experience
 ---
-**Staff Engineer | Beckman Coluter Urine Analysis** [July 2023 – July 2024]
+**Staff Engineer | Beckman Coluter Urinalysis** [July 2023 – July 2024]

+The Beckman Coulter Urinalysis devices are widely utilized in clinical laboratories for automated urinalysis.
+These devices play a crucial role in enhancing the efficiency and reliability of urine analysis, thereby aiding in the diagnosis and monitoring of renal and urinary tract conditions.

-Designed the next generation software for Beckman Coluter Urine Analysis Device.
-Collaborated with multidisciplinary teams, including hardware, firmware, algorithm, system architects and software architects to ensure the design is acc urate, usable and meets all customer requirements.
+As a Staff Engineer, I had the privilege of designing the next-generation software for the Beckman Coulter Urine Analysis Device.
+I collaborated with multidisciplinary teams, including hardware, firmware, algorithm experts, system architects, and software architects, to ensure the design was accurate, user-friendly, and met all customer requirements.

- - Evaluated multiple front end technologies for the product and selected WinUI as it's most suitable for current product requirements.
- - Created PoC to demonstrate WinUI app integration in to other modulues and simulated device.
- - Trained team on WinUI
- - Created low level design for the front end following MVVM pattern

 **Role**
   - Architecture:

+    Significantly contributed to the finalization of the software architecture by collaborating with multiple stakeholders, evaluating diverse technologies and conducting comprehensive proofs of concepts.
     - Collaborated with stakeholders to convert high-level requirements into Epics and Features.
     - Estimated features and built the backlog for the team, facilitating smooth and efficient development cycles.
     - Collaborated with the Scrum Master to create technically feasible and demonstrable vertical slicing of features, ensuring streamlined and efficient feature delivery.
-    - Worked with the system architect to formulate the test strategy for the product.    -
+    - Worked with the system architect to formulate the test strategy for the product.
     - Collaborated with external UI/UX designers to finalize the workflow and assisted in creating screens using WinUI.
     - Collaborated with external team in South Korea to design interfaces for third-party instrument firmware.
     - Trained team members on different modules and architectures, enhancing their understanding and efficiency.
   - Frontend:
     - Created PoC using multiple front end technologies to finalize user interface.
     - Conducted usability testing to refine the user interface and enhance the overall user experience.